NatashaPettinger/my-ttb/README.md

 * and more

 that are necessary to make filling out your monthly TTB reports a breeze 🍃.
-Built for distilleries who are just starting out and cannot afford the $400+ per month of subscription of popular paid solutions.
-Combine this with the React-based back end found [here](https://github.com/NatashaPettinger/myttb-server) or build your own!
+Built for distilleries who are just starting out and cannot afford to subscribe to the popular paid solutions.

 ### Tech Stack